deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 **Rating in google play store - This app is very well architected (to all developers)**

-Knowing when not to code is possibly the most important skill a programmer can learn. --[The Art Of Readable Code](https://www.amazon.com/Art-Readable-Code-Practical-Techniques/dp/0596802293)
+Knowing when not to code is possibly the most important skill a programmer can learn.--[The Art Of Readable Code](https://www.amazon.com/Art-Readable-Code-Practical-Techniques/dp/0596802293)

 First learn computer science and all the theory.
 Next develop a programming style.
 Then forget all that and just hack. -- George Carrette